FosterCommerce/craft-vue-tailwind/README.md

+DEPRECATED: This was our initial foray into using Vue and Craft based off of the work Chase did.

 # craft-vue-tailwind

 Fork of the [craft-vue](https://github.com/chasegiunta/craft-vue) template that integrates the Tailwind CSS utility framework & removes unused CSS with Purgecss.